A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Adaptive clinical trial design based on a general Bayesian posterior distribution

+To complete the definition of the super model, a prior is placed on $Q$ and $\bm{\psi}$.
+Depending on this prior, the baseline hazard could capture a variety of forms and therefore a variety of data generating processes including those that are constant, monotonic or non-monotonic.
+Of note, the super model will likely be an overparameterised descriptor of the trial data, and is therefore out of the scope of inference.
+That is, it is not desirable to estimate a treatment effect based on the super model.
+Indeed, the super model could contain features or parameters which would be considered nuisance.

-To approximate the general posterior distribution as given in Equation \eqref{eq:general_bayes}, MCMC methods could again be implemented.
-However, here the general Bayesian posterior consists of a single parameter only i.e.\ the treatment effect, so numerical integration (e.g.\ \cite{ohagan_1991}) could be adopted.
-This was not pursued in this paper as throughout the motivating example, comparisons are made between general Bayesian posteriors and (standard) Bayesian posteriors, with the latter being based on a Laplace approximation.
-Accordingly, for consistency, all posterior distributions considered in this paper will be approximated based on a Laplace approximation.
-For the general Bayesian posterior, this approximation has a mean as given by:
+To undertake trial design based on general Bayesian methods, an approach to compute the general Bayesian posterior distribution (Equation \ref{eq:general_bayes}) is needed.
+MCMC methods could be implemented, however, here the general Bayesian posterior consists of a single parameter only i.e.\ the treatment effect, so numerical integration could be adopted. \cite{ohagan_1991} When the general posterior distribution consists of additional parameters, approximate methods could be implemented for computational efficiency (i.e.\ across a large number of simulations).
+This could be, for example, a Laplace approximation which has the following mean:

-and a variance-covariance matrix that is the inverse of the negative Hessian matrix evaluated at $\beta^*$, where $l(\beta,\bm{y},\bm{x})$ is the negative partial log-likelihood as given in Equation \eqref{eq:partial}.
+and a variance-covariance matrix that is the inverse of the negative Hessian matrix evaluated at $\beta^*$, where $l(\beta,\bm{y},\bm{x})$ is the negative partial log-likelihood as given in Equation (\ref{eq:partial}).

-Thus, we propose to undertake robust Bayesian adaptive clinical trial design by replacing the data generating process with a super model, and performing all inference based on the general Bayesian posterior through the partial likelihood.
+Thus, we propose to undertake general Bayesian adaptive clinical trial design by replacing the data generating process with a super model, and performing all inference based on the general posterior distribution.
+We consider this approach next via an illustrative example and for the redesign of the ORVAC trial.